openspending/community.openspending.org/resources/osi/executive-summary.md

 * Absence of bulk download option
 * CAPTCHA codes preventing automated download
 * Publishing data in HTML or PDFs
-* Arbitrary release thresholds, such as are found in the UK and USA - without transparency about how they were decided
+* Arbitrary release thresholds, such as are found in the UK and USA (e.g. only transactions above 25,000 GBP released in UK) - without transparency about how they were decided

 ### Common vocabulary and language barriers

-Two of the most common words which frame this debate *open* and *standard*, are used differently in policy and technical spheres -two key proponents of the transparency movement.
+Two of the most common words which frame the transparency debate, *open* and *standard*, are used differently in policy and technical spheres -two key proponents of the transparency movement.
 This often leads to conversations happening at cross-purposes and hinders communication across the community.

 <table border="1">
 	<tr>